shraeya-iyer/yoga_pal/README.md

 MODEL_PATH = 'yoga_pose_model.pkl'  # Path to trained model
 EMA_ALPHA = 0.2           # Temporal EMA smoothing factor for probabilities (higher = smoother)
 MIN_STABLE_SECONDS = 0.6  # Minimum consecutive seconds to commit a new pose label
+BODY_VIS_THRESH = 0.7     # Minimum visibility for key joints to consider body fully in frame
 ```

 ## How It Works